New Home Builder Incentives and Seller Concessions

 Luxury Freebies and Enticements

-You can bet your bottom dollar that the new home builder has access to wholesale pricing for those luxury freebies.
-You might be able to get a discount if you bought those items yourself.
+You can bet the new home builder has access to wholesale pricing for any luxury freebies.
+You might be able to get a discount if you bought these items yourself:

-- Free Vacations.
-The builder may advertise "Free Cruise to Tahiti Worth $10,000."
+- Free Vacations: The builder may advertise "Free Cruise to Tahiti Worth $10,000."
 Verify the cost of that cruise through other travel agencies.
 Moreover, ask yourself if you would otherwise buy a Tahitian cruise.
-If the answer is no, you would not fork out hard, cold cash for that trip, then pass it by.
-Many travelers pass on Tahiti and visit the other islands, anyway.
+If the answer is no, you would not fork out cash for that trip, then pass it by.

-- Free Entertainment Centers.
-Whether it's a big-screen smart TV or a home theater surround system, electronics quickly depreciate and their values are all over the board.
-Would you buy your own?
-If so, you might find discounted models for thousands less than the builder's inflated value.
-Is there something wrong with your own TV?
+- Free Entertainment Centers: Whether it's a big-screen smart TV or a home theater surround system, electronics quickly depreciate and their values are all over the board.
+Shop for your own and you may find models costing thousands less than the builder's inflated value.

 Instead, compare the cost of those items.
 For example:

-- Prepaid Closing Costs.
-Most lenders will not let a buyer receive more than a 3 percent credit toward closing costs.
+- Prepaid Closing Costs: Most lenders will not let a buyer receive more than a 3% credit toward closing costs.
 On $200,000, that sum is $6,000.
-It's generally to your advantage to pay closing costs in cash, plus some of it is tax deductible.
+It's generally to your advantage to pay closing costs in cash, plus, some of it is tax deductible.